(BRAVE MARINE) WATERWORKS TAVERN – FOUNDRY ARMS – CARDIGAN ARMS – LORD CARDIGAN – EARL OF CARDIGAN – BLINKING OWL, 5 FOUNDRY SQUARE

 The Waterworks Tavern was recorded in 1854 directory.
 It was auctioned off at the Anchor in Charles Street that year on the 12th of March.

 Known for a period as the Foundry Arms after the foundry that was built here in 1799 by James Cort, a similar name to the beer house a few doors away in Belgrave Gate.
-This was short lived as it became known as the Cardigan Arms, the Lord Cardigan and eventually Earl of Cardigan. who led the ill fated Charge of the Light Brigade
+This was short lived as it became known as the Cardigan Arms, the Lord Cardigan and eventually Earl of Cardigan. again.
+He led the ill fated Charge of the Light Brigade

 An LBM House from 1899, prior to that it had its own brewhouse.
 LBM leased the pub until 1917 when they finally agreed to buy it for £3000.